lithammer/nSpellTracker/README.md

 	--Only play with this setting if you know what you are doing.
 This setting works closely with showOnCooldown above. useGlobalCooldown = true, --default is true

+	--this option will show the spell icon ONLY when the spell itself has the spell activation overlay glow on it.
+This is the yellow/gold glow that shows around a skill on the actionbars
+	--when a skill has a proc or has triggered an activation.
+NOTE: This option will ignore all checks unless the spell in question has a glow overlay. showOnlyOnOverlayGlow = false,

 	---------------
 	-- Set the alpha values of your icons (transparency) when found or notfound
 	---------------